How to Prepare for a Kundalini Yoga Class

 I bow to the Source of all, I bow to the Teacher within

-This mantra is chanted before we begin each Kundalini Yoga class.
-We chant this Mantra three times.
+This mantra is chanted before we begin each Kundalini Yoga session.
+It is chanted three times.
 It connects and reminds us of the Teacher within us, and helps transition from our daily activities to the sacred space of the class.

-Instructions: Prayer Mudra, the palms flat together at the center of the chest, two fingers above the notch at the bottom of the sternum, known as the Mind Nerve.
+The hands are in Prayer Mudra, with the palms together with the sides of the thumbs the center of the chest, two fingers above the notch at the end of sternum, known as the Mind Nerve (Mana Nadi).

-ONG (the Source of all): a nasal sound, vibrating the upper palate of the mouth
+ONG (the Source of all): vibrated towards the brow.

-GURU (GU - Darkness, RU - Light): The Teacher, that which brings us from darkness to awareness.
+GURU (GU - Darkness, RU - Light): The Technology of Consciousness, that which brings us from darkness to awareness.

 THE SUNSHINE SONG

 We close each Kundalini Yoga class with this song.
-It blesses everyone and brings a peace of mind.
-It is also known as a traditional Irish Blessing.
-We sing it twice and then chant Long Sat Naam.
+It blesses everyone, seals off the class and brings a peace of mind.
+It is a traditional Irish Blessing.
+We sing it twice.

 May the long time sun shine upon you